jamesgifford/test-cordial-birthdays/README.md

 * To add a person to the database make a POST call to the /api/person endpoint making sure to include the person's name, birthdate, and timezone:
 eg: `curl -d '{"name":"John Smith", "birthdate":"1970-01-01", "timezone":"America/Los_Angeles"}' -H "Content-Type: application/json" -X POST http://localhost:8000/api/person`

-* To view all people in the database make a GET call to the /api/people endpoint:
+* To view all people in the database make a GET call to either the /api/person or /api/people endpoint:
 eg: `curl -H "Content-Type: application/json" -X GET http://localhost:8000/api/people`

 * You can also specify a date for the interval when getting all people:
-eg: `curl -d '{"date":"2050-01-01"}' -H "Content-Type: application/json" -X GET http://localhost:8000/api/people`
+eg: `curl -d '{"date":"2050-01-01"}' -H "Content-Type: application/json" -X GET http://localhost:8000/api/person`

-* To view a single person record from the database make a GET call to the /api/person endpoint and provide the id of the user:
+* To view a single person record from the database make a GET call to the /api/person/{person} endpoint and provide the id of the user:
 eg: `curl -H "Content-Type: application/json" -X GET http://localhost:8000/api/person/617a4878bf668d0e5e6da923`

+* You can also specify a date for the interval when getting a single person record:
+eg: `curl -d '{"date":"2050-01-01"}' -H "Content-Type: application/json" -X GET http://localhost:8000/api/person/617a4878bf668d0e5e6da923`

 * To delete a person record from the database make a DELETE call to the /api/person endpoint and provide the id of the user:
 eg: `curl -H "Content-Type: application/json" -X DELETE http://localhost:8000/api/person/617a4878bf668d0e5e6da923`